 How Do You Know What Triggers Skin?

 This is the toughy!
-In an adult elimination diet, I recommend removing as many potentially problematic food groups as possible, before slowly reintroducing foods to look for a reaction.
+In an adult elimination diet, I recommend removing as many potentially problematic food groups as possible through programs like my 5 day detox and 7 day juice diet, before slowly reintroducing foods to look for a reaction.
 With children, especially fussy ones, it's really difficult to significantly restrict their food choices and not always recommended.
 A food journal can be helpful in correlating flare ups.
 Sometimes skin flares are not instant, so keeping a log of what your child has eaten, alongside how their skin is each day, can help you spot patterns.

 The most common trigger foods when it comes to eczema tend to be peanuts, dairy, eggs, wheat, soy and fish.
 Begin, if possible, by eliminating these.
 Whilst peanuts, eggs and fish might not pose too much of a problem, lots of children are introduced to dairy from a young age.
 The myth still persists that kids need dairy for calcium.
 This is simply not true.
 Read more about plant-based calcium sources in my article here.